 Old is not dead

-I was at the beach yesterday and watched a beautiful 9 year old Staffy run like a lunatic, chasing a stick and having the time of her life.
+I was at the beach recently and watched a beautiful 9 year old Staffy run like a lunatic, chasing a stick and having the time of her life.
 Because of her age she was “classed” as a senior, but there was nothing remotely old about that girl.